 All patients with a history of KD and who are in risk level 3 and above (table 1) require planned transition to adult cardiac follow-up at age 16-18 years.
 The timing of such transition should reflect the developmental needs of the individual concerned.
 During transition, joint paediatric and adult clinical supervision is recommended, until such time as safe transfer of care can occur.
-Transition should be to a specialist KD clinic, on
+Transition should be to a specialist KD clinic, led by staff with a specific interest in KD, with access to interventional cardiology, assessment of anticoagulation and 24 hours availability of cardiac CT or MRI.

-Brogan P, et al. Heart 2020; 106:411-420. doi:10.1136/heartjnl-2019-315925
+Brogan P, et al. Heart 2020; 106:411-420. doi:10.1136/heartinl-2019-315925